jbox-web/action_form/README.md

 ## Nesting Forms: 1-n Relations

-Active Form also gives you nested collections.
+Action Form also gives you nested collections.

 Let's define the `has_many :speakers` collection association on the `Conference` model.